-Course Content: Here is my best guess as to what we will cover (and in what order) over the term.
+Course Content: Here is my best guess as to what we will cover (and in what order) over the term, although there may not be time to do all of these things.
 Some of these topics are not covered in the course text, but supplementary readings will be provided as required.